 Robbery is different from burglary in that during a robbery, an individual threatens or uses force to obtain items belonging to another individual (Class 4 Felony).
 There are also more serious levels of robbery, including aggravated robbery (Class 3 Felony) - if a person is aided by one or more accomplices; or armed robbery (Class 2 Felony) - if a person is armed with, or threatens to use a deadly weapon during the course of the robbery.
 Penalties increase exponentially in cases where a weapon is involved.
 Depending on the severity of the offense, being convicted of robbery can result in incarceration, fines, community work service, restitution and probation.
-It is important to hire an attorney who is experienced in handling complex criminal cases, including robbery, burglary and other property crimes.Criminal Defense Lawyer Serving Phoenix, Scottsdale, Tempe & the Entire East Valley
+It is important to hire an attorney who is experienced in handling complex criminal cases, including robbery, burglary and other property crimes.Criminal Defense Lawyer Serving Phoenix, Scottsdale, Tempe & the Entire Valley

-Contact an experienced Mesa criminal defense attorney if you have been arrested and charged with robbery or any other property crime.
+Contact an experienced Phoenix criminal defense attorney if you have been arrested and charged with robbery or any other property crime.
 The Law Offices of Trent R. Buckallew, PC provides a free initial consultation to those with pending criminal charges.
 Mr. Buckallew has handled a wide variety of property crimes and has the expertise to defend your rights and provide you with experienced legal representation.
 Mr. Buckallew will conduct a thorough investigation of your case, identify potential factual, legal or procedural weaknesses in the State's case and prepare an aggressive defense on your behalf.
 The Firm has a proven track record in litigating complex criminal cases and will fight vigorously to achieve the most favorable outcome possible in your case.